Home » Frugal Living » 15 Ridiculously Overpriced Grocery Items Making You Broke

 Gluten-free or keto-branded products

-Image Credit: A_Namenko from Getty Images.
+Image Credit: A_namenko from Getty Images.

 Many gluten-free and keto foods are priced much higher than regular versions.
 Some aren’t even healthier but rely on trendy labels to justify the markup.
 Simple whole foods like vegetables, nuts, and lean proteins can fit these diets for much less.
 Checking ingredient lists can help you decide if the price is worth it.